-Deliverable 1: A possible solution E/R diagram (You will use this one for the second phase of the project).
+Deliverable 1: A possible solution E/R diagram (I suggest that you use this one for the second phase of the project).

 Deliverable 2: A possible solution Relational Schema for Phase 2.
-(You will use this one for the third phase of the project).
+(I suggest to use this one for the third phase of the project).